 Ain't Too Proud to Beg: Invoked by Erik twice to his master, Javert.
 Once when he begs to go home/get his mask back.
 The second time occurs when Javert tries to rape him.
 Made worse by the fact that this is type 2.

-Angry Mob: One shows up at the gates of Erik's childhood home.
+Angry Mob: One shows up at the gates of Erik's childhood home, and kills his dog Sasha.

 A Tragedy of Impulsiveness: Fed up with Luciana's pesters, insults, and commands to see his face, and hurt by Giovanni's order to unmask himself, Erik snaps at them and pulls his mask off.
 Horrified, Luciana runs the opposite way and falls to her death from the roof.